tvrjuana/forecasting-air-pollution-beijing/README.md

 ## Repository Structure
 ```
 ├── README.md                                 <- The top-level README for reviewers of this project
-├── station_forecast_main.ipynb            <- Narrative documentation of analysis in Jupyter notebook
+├── station_forecasting_main.ipynb            <- Narrative documentation of analysis in Jupyter notebook
 ├── district_exploration.ipynb                <- Initial exploration of all stations
 ├── air_pollution_forecast.ipynb              <- Daily average forecasting all stations
 ├── weekly_air_pollution_forecast.ipynb       <- Weekly average forecasting for all stations
 ├── presentation.pdf                          <- PDF version of project presentation
 ├── data                                      <- Both sourced externally and generated from code
 └── images                                    <- Both sourced externally and generated from code
 ```